 STORY mfg.'s use of natural dyes means the brand's clothes are colored using things like earth minerals, leaves, bark, roots, heartwood, fruits, flowers, bacteria, and sunlight.
 The result is a non-toxic dye (for both the wearer and the dyer) that reduces the environmental impact and also creates a distinctive color palette.
 STORY mfg. favors warm, natural tones, think burnt oranges, light browns, peach, washed-out-red, and shades of indigo with each dye batch creating an original one-of-a-kind color.
 “Change is natural.
 If you end up with an interesting streak or different color it’s all part of natural progression” the brand explains.

-These sort of natural tones will be key for trends in the future according to Jane Boddy European Creative Contributor at The Pantone Institute.
+These sorts of natural tones will be key for trends in the future according to Jane Boddy European Creative Contributor at The Pantone Institute.
 "Colors that align with nature have become a major topic in the world of color over the past year.
 People look to nature as a place of calm and peace to help relieve the stress and turmoil of recent terrible events," she explains.
 Boddy adds that these tones are part of the rise of "seasonless color" which means that "they do not have a season or year attached to them.
 They can be worn anytime, anywhere."